survivejs/webpack-book/manuscript/developing/02_development_server.md

-# webpack-dev-server
+# Development Server

+When developing a frontend without any special tooling, you often end up having to refresh the browser to see changes.
+Given having to manually refresh gets annoying fast, there's tooling to remedy the problem.
+The first tools in the market were [LiveReload](http://livereload.com/) and [Browsersync](http://www.browsersync.io/).

-Tools, such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/), allow refreshing the browser as you develop the application and avoid a refresh for CSS changes.
-It's possible to setup Browsersync to work with webpack through [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin), but webpack has more tricks in store.
+The point of either is to allow refreshing the browser automatically as you develop.
+They also pick up CSS changes and apply the new style without a hard refresh that loses the state of the browser.
+It's possible to setup Browsersync to work with webpack through [browser-sync-webpack-plugin](https://www.npmjs.com/package/browser-sync-webpack-plugin), but webpack has more tricks in store in form of a `watch` mode, and a development server.

-## Webpack `watch` Mode and *webpack-dev-server*
+## Webpack `watch` Mode

-A good first step towards a better development environment is to use webpack in its **watch** mode.
+Webpack implements a `watch` mode that operates against the project files bundled by webpack.
 You can activate it by passing the `--watch` to webpack.
 Example: `npm run build -- --watch`.

-Once enabled, the watch mode detects changes made to your files and recompiles automatically. *webpack-dev-server* (WDS) implements a watch mode and goes even further.
+After this, any change made to a file captured by a webpack will trigger a rebuild.

+Although this solves the problem of recompiling your source on change, it does nothing on the frontend side.
+That's where further solutions are required.

+## *webpack-plugin-serve*

+[webpack-plugin-serve](https://www.npmjs.com/package/webpack-plugin-serve) is a third-party plugin that wraps the logic required to update the browser into a webpack plugin.
+Underneath it relies on webpack's watch mode and it builds on top of that while implementing **Hot Module Replacement** (HMR) and other features seen in the official solution provided for webpack.
+There's also functionality that goes beyond the official development server including support for webpack's multi-compiler mode (i.e., when you give an array of configurations to it) and a status overlay.

+T> To learn mode about HMR, read the *Hot Module Replacement* appendix.
+You can learn the fundamentals of the technique and why people use it.
+Applying it won't be necessary to complete the tutorial, though.

+## *webpack-dev-server*

+[webpack-dev-server](https://www.npmjs.com/package/webpack-dev-server) (WDS) is the officially maintained solution for webpack.
 WDS is a development server running **in-memory**, meaning the bundle contents aren't written out to files but stored in memory.
 The distinction is important when trying to debug code and styles.

-By default, WDS refreshes content automatically in the browser while you develop your application, so you don't have to do it yourself.
-However it also supports an advanced webpack feature, **Hot Module Replacement** (HMR).

-HMR allows patching the browser state without a full refresh making it particularly handy with libraries like React where an update blows away the application state.
-The *Hot Module Replacement* appendix covers the feature in detail.

-WDS provides an interface that makes it possible to patch code on the fly, however for this to work efficiently you have to implement this interface for the client-side code.
-It's trivial for something like CSS because it's stateless, but the problem is harder with JavaScript frameworks and libraries.

 ## Emitting Files from WDS